JFTechnology/ember-keycloak-auth/README.md

 @jftechnology/ember-keycloak-auth is an addon that can be installed with Ember CLI.
 It is intended for EmberJS applications accessing
 REST services secured by the Keycloak authentication server from Redhat/JBoss (http://keycloak.jboss.org).

-See [addon docs](https://jftechnology.github.io/ember-keycloak-auth/versions/master) for full API details.
+See [addon docs](https://jftechnology.github.io/ember-keycloak-auth) for full API details.

 ## Features overview

  * Presents the Keycloak JS adapter in a service that can be injected into an EmberJS app.
- * Provides a mixin that can be used with Ember Routes to check authentication on transition.
+ * Tracks transitions via the Ember Router API and checks authentication based on route info metadata.
  * Provides a mixin that can be used with Ember data adapters to manage authentication headers whenever calls are made to a Keycloak secured backend via the Ember data framework.
  * Small utility components for displaying user login state.

 ## Ember version
-Versions 0.9+ of this library depend require the LTS version 3.8 of Ember or greater.
+Versions 0.9+ of this library require the LTS version 3.8 of Ember or greater.
 Versions 0.9+ uses native classes and Stage 1 decorators and requires ember-decorators-polyfill for environments before Ember 3.10.

-If you are using a version of Ember older than 3.8, please use ember-keycloak-auth version 0.3.0 (no @jftechnology scope).
+If you are using a version of Ember older than 3.8, please use ember-keycloak-auth version 0.3.0 (note - no @jftechnology scope).

 Compatibility
 ------------------------------------------------------------------------------